Ministry responsible: Labour

 Input from agriculture sector stakeholders is needed on how to best implement the changes for Occupational Health and Safety, Labour Relations and Employment Standards legislation, as well as on what supports might be required to enable recommended changes.

-Technical working groups (TWG) have been established to study the application of workplace legislation in the agricultural sector and provide recommendations.
-The public will have an opportunity to provide feedback on the working group recommendations.
-The government will use this feedback to develop legislative and/or regulatory amendments.
+Technical working groups (TWG) were established to study the application of workplace legislation in the agricultural sector and provide recommendations.

-The technical working groups studying employment standards and labour relations have submitted their reports and recommendations outlining how provincial legislation could apply to farms and ranches.
-Provide your feedback on these recommendations by April 3.
+The employment standards and labour relations working groups submitted their reports and recommendations outlining how provincial legislation could apply to farms and ranches:

 - Employment Standards report and recommendations (0.6 MB)